 Garage door openers are powered by your home’s electrical system.
 When your home loses power, so does your garage door opener.
 In some cases, you may be able to wait a couple of hours for the power to come back on so you can go about your business.
 But, that’s not always the case.

-View Our Selection of Garage Door Openers with Battery Backups
+View our Selection of Garage Door Openers with Battery Backups

 During the 2017 wildfires in northern California, fire and rescue workers reported that at least five people died because they lost power and couldn’t open their garage door to drive their car to safety.
 Yes, their garage doors were equipped with a manual override feature, however, for those who aren’t physically capable of using the manual override feature, such as the elderly and disabled, the manual override feature isn’t an option.